fabric8io/fabric8-platform/README.md

 # v 4.x pre-release development

-Steps to run the in development 4.x fabric8-platform using the latest mnishift and gofabric8 versions:
+Steps to run the in development 4.x fabric8-platform using the latest mnishift please see the new [Install Guide](INSTALL.md)

+Here's the old way we were installing it via gofabric8:
 ```
 minishift  start --vm-driver=xhyve --memory=6144 --cpus=4 --disk-size=50g --openshift-version=v3.6.0-alpha.1
 minishift openshift config set --patch '{"corsAllowedOrigins": [".*"]}'